 Witherod (Viburnum cassinoides) Also called Wild Raisin.
 Grows 6 to 10 feet with a lesser spread.
 A slender, upright shrub with glossy, green leaves.
 Round clusters of feathery, white to pink flowers in late spring and whitish fruit turning blue-black in the fall.
 Red fall color.
 Sun to shade.
 Moist to wet soil but tolerates drier conditions.
 Found in damp clearings, swamps and moist thickets.
 Good for birds.
+Witherod is susceptible to attack from the Viburnum Leaf Beetle.
+Check with your local nursery to see if the Beetle is a problem in your area.
 Zones 3-8.